 Annually, the County reviews the various fees it charges for services to determine if they reflect increased costs.
-In addition, the Administration seeks cost saving/revenue generating initiatives that would offset the growth of recurring expenses.
+In addition, the Administration is committed to cost saving/revenue generating initiatives that would offset the growth of recurring expenses.

 Workforce Management